 If you fail to make a payment when it’s due, we can make changes to your payment method and/or tariff, which may result in your prices increasing.
 If you agree to pay by direct debit but fail to do so, we may change your payment method.
 If we do this you will stay on the same tariff, but your unit rates will increase by 1.05p per kWh for electricity and by 0.2625p kWh for gas (each inclusive of VAT).

-You will receive a £15.75 discount per fuel per year for taking paperless billing, to get this you will need to manage your account online.
+You will receive a £15.75 discount per fuel per year (inclusive of VAT) for taking paperless billing, to get this you will need to manage your account online.

 If there are cheaper tariffs available you will be notified within the “Could you pay less” section on your bill.
 This tariff is only available on single rate meters.

 If you do not pay us, we may seek to install a prepayment meter.
 If we install a prepayment meter, we will transfer you onto an appropriate prepayment tariff.
 You would then be required to pay for your energy in advance.
 Should we not be able to install a prepayment meter, including if you prevent us from doing so, we may seek to disconnect your supply.

 At ENGIE we do things differently.

 We pride ourselves on giving you the best service and tools so that you can manage your energy easily.